connectedcooking/opcua-dynamic-node-manager/README.md

 The Dynamic Node Manager is free of any vendor-specific details and can be used in multiple vendor Adaptors without change.

-It holds a set of definitions of Dynamic Nodes which looks up when serving a request.
+It contains a set of definitions of Dynamic Nodes which are looked up when serving a request.

-A Dynamic Node with a dynamic node ID, dynamic attribute, and dynamic reference resolvers.
+A dynamic node is a node with a dynamic node ID, dynamic attribute, and dynamic reference resolvers.

-The dynamic node ID, attributes, and references are resolved to concrete ones upon the request based on the client context.
+Dynamic nodes are resolved to concrete nodes based upon the request and the client context.

 ## License